 Working with OneSchool Global

 OneSchool is one of the world’s largest and most comprehensive, truly global schools.
-With over 9,500 students, 130 campuses and 2,500 staff operating across 21 countries, OneSchool’s global education ecosystem provides an environment in which our staff and students thrive.
+With 9,000 students, 125 campuses and over 2,000 staff and volunteers operating across 20 countries, OneSchool’s global education ecosystem provides an environment in which our staff and students thrive.

 Our Commitment to Student Learning Outcomes

 At OneSchool, to deliver on our vision, we are prepared to do things differently.
 We challenge traditional and outdated pedagogical models.
-Our learning centres, the embeddedness of technology and ultimately our students are a testament to this.
+Our learning centres, the way we embed technology in them, and ultimately our students, are a testament to this.

 To ensure our students are life-ready, we need to teach differently.
 To be life-ready in today’s world, our students need to learn how to learn.
 To be life ready, our students need to develop independent and critical thinking skills, and skills such as teamwork and collaboration.